 - HANDHELD GRINDER: Stainless steel burrs optimize grind speed, preserving the coffee’s aroma.
-Features nine settings for different grind sizes for a large range of brewing techniques.
-Thirty gram bean chamber capacity.
+Features 9 precise settings for different grind sizes for a large range of brewing techniques.
+30-gram bean chamber capacity.

 - MAXIMUM FLAVOR: Specially designed to achieve maximum extraction, the burr grinder uses slow speeds & less heat to preserve coffee’s aroma.

 - THE ART OF COFFEE: Grinding to perfection.
 Measuring with precision.
 Mastering the brewing process.
 Our engineers at Brim have reinvented and simplified the instruments of artisan coffee making.

 - BREW LIKE AN ARTISAN: Inspired by coffee traditions since 1961, Brim's line of coffee & espresso makers, French presses, burr grinders, kettles & pour over kits let you brew with classic techniques.